Troublesome Topic: MY CRITIQUE OF HEISER’S THEORY OF A COUNCIL OF GODS

 Either the God of Israel is all-powerful, or He is not.
 The presence of a council of gods indicates their leader is not all-powerful.

-Michael Heiser makes a big deal about the plural form of the name Elohim, and in many cases he says it is referring to the members of the council, not to the God of Israel.
-But he fails to mention that the verbs which accompany that plural name are usually singular verbs.
+Michael Heiser made a big deal about the plural form of the name Elohim, often saying it refers to the members of the council, not to the God of Israel.
+But he failed to mention that the verbs which accompany that plural name are usually singular verbs.
+Heiser pointed out the singular and plural uses of words when it was helpful for his message, but he did not mention them when they contradicted him.

-Heiser sees many of the instances in which angels are mentioned in the Bible and interprets them to mean “members of the divine council”.
+Heiser interpreted many of the instances in which angels are mentioned in the Bible to mean “members of the divine council”.

-Job 1:6 The reason the angels were presenting themselves before the Lord seems to have been because they had to answer to God, not to give Him counsel.
+In Job 1:6, the reason the angels were presenting themselves before the Lord seems to have been because they had to answer to God, not give Him counsel.

 When has there been cooperation between the pagan gods?
 Isn’t there usually competition?
 If the Nephilim were deity, they would not work together with each other and with the Creator God.
 They would not play nicely with others.

-The next lesson in this series is BIBLE PASSAGES ABOUT THE SOVEREIGNTY OF GOD.
+The next lesson in this series is IMAGE BEARERS.